 Animal suffering in our world is diverse and immense.
 But one category of human-caused animal suffering—that inflicted on farmed animals—dwarfs the others.
-For every one dog or cat euthanized in a shelter, about 2600 farmed animals are confined and slaughtered.
-Of the 9.1 billion farmed animals killed in 2013 in just the US, 8.6 billion were chickens, according to latest slaughter totals.
-This amounts to 274 chickens killed per second.
-An additional 13 other farmed animals were killed per second in 2013, sixteen times the total amount of lab animals confined.
+For every one dog or cat euthanized in a shelter, about 3400 farmed animals are confined and slaughtered.
+Of the 9.2 billion farmed animals killed in 2015 in just the US, 8.8 billion were chickens, according to latest slaughter totals.
+This amounts to 279 chickens killed per second.
+An additional 13 other farmed animals were killed per second in 2015, twenty-one times the total amount of lab animals confined.
 All these numbers are for the US alone.

 Spending on animal advocacy is highly inconsistent with these patterns.
-As of 2013, Charity Navigator listed 80 major US animal shelters with budgets over $3.5 million, together endowed with $835 million.
-By contrast, 9 major US farmed animal outreach organizations together controlled just $16 million.
+As of 2015, Charity Navigator listed 90 major US animal shelters with budgets over $3.5 million, together endowed with $1.2 billion.
+By contrast, 10 major US farmed animal outreach organizations together controlled just $19.9 million.

 These numbers together suggest that typical donors and volunteers should concentrate their efforts on preventing the suffering of as many factory farmed animals as possible.